Tower Hill Wildlife Reserve

-Tower Hill Wildlife Reserve, formerly Tower Hill State Game Reserve, is a protected area located in the Australian state of Victoria, approximately 275 km west of Melbourne, and 15 km north-west of Warrnambool.
-It encompasses the extinct Tower Hill volcano and wetland and is 614 ha in area.
+Tower Hill Wildlife Reserve, officially Tower Hill State Game Reserve, is a protected area located in the Australian state of Victoria, approximately 275 km west of Melbourne, and 15 km north-west of Warrnambool.
+It encompasses the dormant Tower Hill volcano and wetland and is 614 ha in area.

 Established in 1892 as a national park, the land remained degraded until 1961, when it was declared a State Game Reserve and an extensive revegetation program was begun.
 It is now full of mature native vegetation and reintroduced native species, such as koalas, wallabies and possums.
 The Worn Gundidj Aboriginal Cooperative manages the park in partnership with Parks Victoria.

 History

 Aboriginal Australian kitchen middens at Tower Hill show 5000-year-old Tasmanian devil bones.
 Greenstone axe heads and other artefacts excavated from the tuff indicated that Aboriginal people were resident in the area when the volcano erupted, dated in 1990 as c.25,000 BP.
 However, it was reported in 2020 that new evidence, which had come to light by using a more sophisticated method of dating than previously, known as radiometric dating, showed that both Budj Bim and Tower Hill volcanoes erupted at least 34,000 years ago; moreover, based on the axe head found in 1947, people were in the area before those eruptions.

 The local people were the Koroitgundidj, for whom the area was a valuable source of food.
 Their descendants still retain special links with this country.

 After European settlement, much of the vegetation was cleared, and the land used for farming and quarrying.
 Tower Hill became Victoria's first national park in 1892, but degradation of the landscape and native wildlife habitats continued until it was declared a State Game Reserve in 1961, when a major revegetation program began.
 The program used an 1855 painting by Austrian-born artist Eugene von Guerard as a guide for re-planting appropriate species.
 By 1981, about 25,000 trees and shrubs had been planted, along with herbs, grasses and rushes, and native animals were reintroduced.
 Populations of koalas, grey kangaroos, wallabies, echidnas, brushtail and ringtail possums, sugar gliders and over 160 species of bird were successfully established in the 1980s, and are still there today.

 The Tower Hill Visitor Centre, completed in 1969 and opened in 1970, located in the central complex of volcanic cones, is an important public building designed by Melbourne architect Robin Boyd.
 Partly constructed from local limestone, he described his structure as "a complete, one-piece, yet seemingly organic growth".
 Boyd was an avid conservationist and designed the building in harmony with nature, with the circular shape and sloping roof mirroring hilltops on the volcanic island.